Help Hub — Attention Training FAQs.

 How do I access TRAIN?

-Once you have purchased the TRAIN upgrade from the TALi app, you will need to download the TRAIN app from the Google Play Store.
+Once you have purchased the TRAIN upgrade from the TALi app, you will need to download the TRAIN app from the Google Play or Apple App Store.

 How do I log in to TRAIN?